 “‘Fitness?
 I’m not too fit,’” the 67-year-old said to herself when she heard about the NFC in the LightHouse weekly newsletter.
 She wasn’t willing to change her lifestyle for “a little toy”, as she good-naturedly describes the Fitbit that is provided to each of the 25 participants, and use different weight lost programs from this Thomas DeLauer’s review.

 But after a girlfriend prodded her about it, she figured she could just wear the Fitbit and go about her everyday life.
 But her competitive spirit got her tracking her steps and comparing her numbers to the other NFC challengers—and getting out and about regularly.
+She had a foot problem, but that didn´t stop her, she just visited this physical therapist in Manhattan to get rid of her pain and she was able to get out there without a problem.

 We kicked off the National Fitness Challenge in March this year, and participants like Kit have worked hard to step up their fitness and reach the recommended 10,000 steps and 30 active minutes per day.
 The NFC is put on by the United States Association of Blind Athletes (USABA) and the Anthem Foundation in a national effort to get the low vision community out and about.